Recon-Fuzz/.github/profile/README.md

 # Recon

-Recon is a boutique audit firm, that is making Stateful Fuzzing (Invariant Testing) the new default
+Recon is a boutique audit firm, that is making Invariant Testing the new default

 Check our Open Source repositories for:
 - Create Chimera App: The easiest way to start writing and running Invariant Tests, currently on it's 2nd version